OTRANTO SCHOOL: THE SCHOOL OF ITALIAN LANGUAGE AND CULTURE

 It gives the possibility of making up homogeneous classes on the basis of students language skills and motivations.

+We have organized a large number of courses.
+A new idea for students is the "Holiday Course".
 It is a basic course which allows students to learn important grammatical aspects of Italian language and also gives them the possibility of studying Italian Culture and Civilization.

 Otranto is an important historic and artistic centre.
 Much of its appeal lies with the culture, history, traditions and gastronomy of Apulia.
 Otranto is about 50 km from the city of Lecce which is often referred to as the Florence of South of Italy.